Ahmet Adnan Saygun: Biography

 The success of Yunus Emre encouraged Saygun to compose further large-scale works.
 In the 1950s he wrote three new operas, his first two symphonies, a piano concerto, and several pieces of chamber music pieces, of which a Paris premiere of the first string quartet (1954) and a premiere of the second string quartet (1958) in New York City performed by the Juilliard String Quartet gained him further international exposure.
 There followed, amongst other works, three more symphonies, concertos for violin and viola and a second piano concerto, and a third string quartet.
 A fourth quartet remained unfinished at his death.

 Saygun was known not only as a composer but also as a scholar as he wrote and published many books on the teaching of music.
 He was also an ethnomusicologist and a teacher.
 He greatly influenced the development of western music in Turkey and helped to establish several new music conservatories, and was also a member of the National Education Council and the board of the Turkish Radio and Television Corporation.
 Starting in 1972, he taught composition and ethnomusicology at the Istanbul State Conservatory (later connected to the Mimar Sinan University and named "Mimar Sinan State Conservatory" in 1986).
-Following his death, the Ahmet Adnan Saygun Center for Music Research at Bilkent University in Ankara, Turkey, was founded where his original manuscripts and archives are also kept.
+Following his death, the Ahmed Adnan Saygun Center for Music Research at Bilkent University in Ankara, Turkey, was founded where his original manuscripts and archives are also kept.

-His works were played by orchestras such as NBC Symphony Orchestra, Vienna Philharmonic, Vienna Symphony Orchestra, Berlin Symphony Orchestra, Munich Philharmonic, Bavarian Radio Orchestra, NDR Radiophilharmonie Hannover and numerous others.
+His works were played by orchestras such as NBC Symphony Orchestra, Vienna Philharmonic, Vienna Symphony, Berlin Symphony Orchestra, Munich Philharmonic, Bavarian Radio Symphony Orchestra, NDR Radiophilharmonie Hannover and numerous others.

 The German label CPO has launched a series of works in memoriam of the 100th birthday of the composer in 2007.
 The records are including Symphonies 1, 2, 3, 4, 5, Piano Concertos 1, 2, Violin Concerto, Viola Concerto, Cello Concerto, Anatolian Suite and String Quartets 1, 2, 3, 4.

-Turkish music historian Emre Araci published a comprehensive biography and catalogue of Adnan Saygun in 2001 (Yapı Kredi Yayınları, in Turkish), based on his 1999 PhD thesis from the University of Edinburgh.
+Turkish music historian Emre Aracı published a comprehensive biography and catalogue of Saygun in 2001, published in Turkish, based on his 1999 PhD thesis from the University of Edinburgh.